Biography

 Representation:

-School Gallery, Folkestone from 2023
+School Gallery, Folkestone since 2023

-De Queeste Art, Watou, Belgium, from 2023
+De Queeste Art, Watou, Belgium, since 2023

 Exhibitions: